HazyResearch/meerkat/docs/source/guide/slicing.rst

         row

     Passing an ``int`` that is less than ``0`` or greater than ``len(dp)`` will raise an ``IndexError``.

+.. admonition:: For Pandas Users: ``.iloc`` and ``.loc``

+    Pandas users are likely familiar with ``.iloc`` and ``.loc`` properties of DataFrames and Series.
+    These properties are used to select data by integer position and by label in the index, respectively.

+    In Meerkat, DataPanels and Columns do **not** have a designated index object as do DataFrames and Series.
+    In meerkat, the primary way to select rows in Meerkat is by integer position or boolean mask, so there is no need for distinct ``.iloc`` and ``loc`` indexers.

 Above we mentioned how a DataPanel could be viewed as a dictionary mapping column names to columns.
 Equivalently, it also may be helpful to think of a DataPanel as a list of